JerryKnight16/danarmstrong.github.io/_posts/2014-01-27-map-editor-begins.md

 as native Lua tables.
 This has the benefit of offering amazing speed, but it takes more disk space and it is more difficult to parse in the editor.
 I have considered storing them as JSON objects, which takes just as much disk space, is slower to load but easier for Java to parse.
-Corona provides native JSON parsers, so this may be idea.
+Corona provides native JSON parsers, so this may be ideal.
 I'm also debating on a custom binary format to store the maps.
 This provides the smallest size but does require a parser to be written in both Lua and Java.
 While the parser would probably be simple enough depending on the final result, that does eliminate the possibility of a game developer being able to edit the file with a text editor.
 While that is a non-issue, it does